Potato vs Sweet potato - Health impact and Nutrition Comparison

 The pH value for sweet potatoes falls between 5.3 to 5.6, making it slightly acidic (5).

-The acidity of potatoes is similar, also slightly acidic, with a pH that ranges from 5.4 to 5.9 (5).
+The acidity of potatoes is similar, also slightly acidic, with a pH value ranging from 5.4 to 5.9 (5).

-Another value that shows the acidity of the food is the potential renal acid load.
+Another value that shows the acidity of foods is the potential renal acid load.
 The PRAL shows the capacity of the food to produce bases or acids in the body.

-The PRAL of sweet potatoes has been calculated to be -5.6, alkaline, with the PRAL value for potatoes being -6.6, more alkaline.
+The PRAL of sweet potatoes has been calculated to be -5.6, alkaline-forming, with the PRAL value for potatoes being -6.6, more alkaline-producing.

-Sweet potatoes and white potatoes, both contain moderate levels of calories per serving.
+Sweet potatoes and white potatoes both contain moderate levels of calories per serving.
 This can change depending on the cooking methods of these vegetables.
-For example, a hundred grams of boiled potatoes contain 87 calories, whereas the same amount of French fries contain 312 calories.
-Leaving the skin on, makes these vegetables more nutritious, providing more fiber.
+For example, a hundred grams of boiled potatoes contain 87 calories, whereas the same amount of French fries contains 312 calories.
+Leaving the skin on makes these vegetables more nutritious, providing more fiber.

 Meal replacements with white sweet potato may aid individual weight loss (6).